 While banks tend to be similar to other types of student loan lenders, here are a few differences to consider:

 - Fewer options for bad credit: You’ll generally need good to excellent credit to get approved for a private student loan.
-However, you could find that some banks have more stringent credit qualifications.
+But some banks may have more stringent credit qualifications.
 This might make it hard to qualify if you have poor or fair credit.

 - Longer application process: Depending on the bank, it might take longer to get a student loan in comparison to an online lender.